 “How little do my students require to get maximum results?”

-In other words, your job is to deliver the most important, need-to-know information in as few lessons as possible.
+In other words, your job is to articulate your thoughts and deliver the most important, need-to-know information in as few lessons as possible.

 Don’t worry about not having enough content.

 Here’s an excellent template to follow when creating your course lessons: